xubingyue/avocadodb/Documentation/Books/AQL/DataQueries.md

 } IN users
 ```

-As ArangoDB is schema-free, attributes of the documents may vary:
+As AvocadoDB is schema-free, attributes of the documents may vary:

 ```js
 INSERT {